 When we got to the farm, we were greeted by Paul Willis, the man most responsible for Niman Ranch's thriving network of over 500 hog farmers.
 Niman's motto is "Raised with Care," and after hearing Paul talk about his animals, his farm, and his mission, you could tell this is much more than just an advertising slogan to him.

-e from Niman Ranch showed us some pork raised in a factory farm (on the left) vs. pork raised under their strict guidelines.
+Before we hit the field, someone from Niman Ranch showed us some pork raised in a factory farm (on the left) vs. pork raised under their strict guidelines.
 As the photo here illustrates, pork is not suppose to be "the other white meat."
 Real pork is marbled with fat, has a beautiful pink/red hue, and firm texture.
 Conventionally raised pork is pale, squishy, and almost devoid of the naturally flavorful fat.
 Hey, at least it's really cheap.

 Then we got to meet the pigs, but not before being made to put on these clear plastic boots.
 I'm not sure why we were all made to slip these on, but I assume it's some sort of odd Iowan fashion thing.

-was amazed at how much my calves and ankles sweated.
+I kind of liked the look, but I was amazed at how much my calves and ankles sweated.
 The good news is my lower legs have never looked more toned.

 After a short walk through native grasses and alfalfa, we were right smack in the middle of Paul's 300 hogs, which could only be described as "happy."
 I know that may sound Pollyannaish, but that's exactly the vibe I got.
 Pigs are very intelligent animals, and quite emotive, and to watch them frolicking around, and interacting with this large group of strangers, you got the clear sense they were enjoying every minute of it.